-Restorative yoga is a gentle practice designed to promote relaxation.
+Restorative yoga is a gentle practice designed to promote deep relaxation.
 Like more familiar yoga asanas, restorative poses can be sequenced to move the spine in all directions—backbends, forward bends, twists, and inversions.
-But in restorative poses, gravity becomes your partner, gently encouraging release and openings while you are completely supported by bolsters, blankets, pillows and other props.
+But in restorative poses, gravity becomes your partner, gently encouraging release and openings while you are completely supported by bolsters, blankets, pillows and other yoga props.
 It’s a recipe for surrender.

 Flagstaff teacher, Emily McRobbie, views restorative yoga classes as an opportunity for her students to release stress and tension.
 She says, “I think people are craving quiet, healing space in their lives.
 Restorative yoga brings people closer to themselves and opens the doors for spontaneous healing and aha! moments.”